shsagir/play-area-sync/docs/craft-3-tune.md

 ## Environment detection

 In [modern Craft develop-and-deploy workflows](/craft-3-about) your local development environment is where changes are developed and tested first.
 See more on environment detection in our [local development](local-development#toc-environment-detection).
 Craft 3 knows about this concept and provides a convenient way to check where the installation currently runs.
-We assume fortrabbit to be your production environment, so it has been set accordingly in the `ENVIRONMENT` ENV var.
+The `ENVIRONMENT` which is defined in the ENV vars, maps with the array key `production` (usually fortrabbit), or `dev` (usually local).
+So, we assume fortrabbit to be your production environment, so it has been set accordingly in the `ENVIRONMENT` ENV var.
 We suggest to set your local `ENVIRONMENT` ENV var to `dev`:

 ```
 # Local environment ENV setting